-An 'Other Competition' is typically a non-adjudicative competition which does not fall under the definitions of competitions listed as Law 6642, 6644, or 6645.
-To qualify as an Other Competition for credit, (1) the competition must be sponsored by the ABA or an ABA-accredited law school, (2) the competition must qualify for credit, and (3) a faculty member must serve as coach for the competing students and certify that they have earned the course credit.
-Presently, qualifying Other Competitions include, but are not limited to, the ABA Section of Taxation Law Student Tax Challenge, the Drexel University School of Law's Transactional LawMeet, the Georgetown University Law Center's National Security Crisis Law Invitational, the National Animal Law Legislative Drafting & Lobbying Competition, and the University of Maryland School of Law's Health Law Regulatory & Compliance Competition.
+An External Student Competition is legal skills based competition which allows for GW Law students to compete against students from other law schools that provides the opportunity to satisfy the "Experiential" Skills Requirement under ABA Standard 303.
+This course is offered in both the fall and spring semesters in four different sections: (1) ADR, (2) Mock Trial, (3) Moot Court, and (4) Other.
+While the definitions of ADR, mock trial and moot court are relatively clear, an 'Other Student Competition' is typically a non-adjudicative competition which does not fall under the definitions of competitions listed as LAW 6642, 6644, or 6645.
+To qualify as an Other Student Competition for credit (1) the competition must be sponsored by the ABA or an ABA-accredited law school, and (2) a faculty member must serve as coach for the competing students and certify that they have earned the course credit.
+Presently, qualifying Other Student Competitions include, but are not limited to, the ABA Section of Taxation Law Student TaxChallenge, the Drexel University School of Law's Transactional LawMeet, the Georgetown University Law Center's National Security Crisis Law Invitational, the National Animal Law Legislative Drafting & Lobbying Competition, and the University of Maryland School of Law's Health Law Regulatory & Compliance Competition.
 This is a restricted class.
-In no event may a student receive more than a total of 3 credits for intra- and interscholastic competitions under Law 6641, 6642, 6644, or 6645.
+In no event may a student receive more than a total of 3 credits for intra- and interscholastic competitions under LAW 6641, 6642, 6644, or 6645, nor may a student participate in more than one such competition in any given semester.
+All students competing must complete and submit an Intent to Compete form available from the course instructor.
+A student successfully advancing from a regional to a national competition must register for this course again to receive 1 additional credit for participation in the national.
 This course is graded on a CR/NC basis.
+(Skills/E)

-6642 Alternative Dispute Resolution (ADR) Competition (1) D. Johnson Alternative Dispute Resolution (ADR) competitions occur in the areas of arbitration, client counseling, mediation, and negotiation.
-Participants in intrascholastic and interscholastic ADR competitions, such as the Spanogle International Arbitration (spring), must register for this course for each competition in which they participate.
-A student successfully advancing from a regional to a national competition must register for this course again to participate in the national.
-All students competing must complete and submit an Intent to Compete form to the course instructor.
-In no event may a student receive more than a total of 3 credits for intra- and interscholastic competitions under Law 6642, 6644, and/or 6645, nor may a student participate in more than one such competition in any given semester.
-Once registration ends, no student may drop this course without permission of the course instructor, which will only be granted in exceptional circumstances beyond the student's control.
+6642 Alternative Dispute Resolution (ADR) Competition (1) D. Johnson Participants in internal ADR competitions, which allow for GW Law students to compete among themselves, may register for this course and receive 1 credit for each competition in which they participate.
+The internal ADR competition is the Spanogle International Commercial Arbitration.
+All students competing must complete and submit an Intent to Compete form available from the course instructor.
+In no event may a student receive more than a total of 3 credits for intra- and interscholastic competitions under LAW 6642, 6644, and/or 6645, nor may a student participate in more than one such competition in any given semester.
+Once registration ends, no student may drop this course without permission of the course instructor.
 This course is graded on a CR/NC basis.